This past fall, a hurricane knocked down a few large trees in our yard, therefore I wanted to “save” some of the wood for a DIY hanging planter.

 Start the knot with a loop that you place over the area you want to be covered.

-Note: Make sure the loop is longer than the area you want to cover, so the wrapping cords do not cover it.
+Note: Ensure the loop is longer than the area you want to cover, so the wrapping cords do not cover it.

 Place loop of cord over the other cords